-A distinction is made between at least three varieties (clones), which differ slightly in ampelography.
-According to DNA analyses carried out in 2013, it is the result of a presumably natural cross between Gouais Blanc x unknown partner.
-However, this is based on only 20 DNA markers (see molecular genetics).
-The close relationship with the Nebbiolo or Pinot Noir varieties suspected by Pierre Galet (1921-2019) has therefore not been confirmed.
-The late ripening vine is susceptible to downy mildew and botrytis, and to a lesser extent to powdery mildew.
-It produces dark-coloured, acidic red wines with ageing potential, which is also indicated by the name "sour black".
-As they age or ripen, they develop diverse aromas of strawberries, plums, tomatoes, olives and dried fruits.
+It is distinguished into at least three varieties (clones), which differ somewhat ampelographically.
+According to DNA analyses carried out in 2013, it originated from a presumably natural cross between Gouais Blanc x unknown partner.
+However, this is based on only 20 DNA markers (see molecular genetics for details).
+The close relationship to the Nebbiolo or Pinot Noir varieties suspected by Pierre Galet (1921-2019) has therefore not been confirmed.
+The late-ripening vine is susceptible to downy mildew and botrytis, and to a lesser extent to powdery mildew.
+It yields dark-colored, acid-emphasized red wines with aging potential, which is also indicated by the name "Saure Schwarze" (sour black).